447th Air Expeditionary Group: World War II

-Boeing B-17G Flying Fortress 42–32081, 708th BS 'Yellow Cab' Hit by flak and crashed into the North Sea killing all nine on board.
+708th Bomb Squadron B-17G Flying Fortress (Note: Aircraft is Boeing B-17G Flying Fortress, serial 42–32081, Yellow Cab.
+It was hHit by flak and crashed into the North Sea killing all nine on board.)

 Training in the United States

 The group was first activated on 1 May 1943 at Ephrata Army Air Base, Washington as the 447th Bombardment Group.
 The group's original squadrons were the 708th, 709th, 710th and 711th Bombardment Squadrons.

-The original mission of the 447th was to be an operational training unit.
+The original mission of the 447th was to be an Operational Training Unit.
 However, by the time the group had reached full strength in October it had been identified for overseas deployment and its key personnel were assigned to the Army Air Forces School of Applied Tactics at Orlando Army Air Base, Florida for advanced tactical training.
 The cadre trained at Brooksville Army Air Field with the 1st Bombardment Squadron, engaging in simulated attacks against Mobile, Charleston and New Orleans.
 The squadron then trained at Rapid City Army Air Base, South Dakota with the 17th Bombardment Training Wing.
 In June 1943 the group moved to Harvard Army Air Field, Nebraska for Phase I training.
 The group lost three planes during training, two due to a mid-air collision in August 1943, and one to adverse weather in October.

 The first 42 of the group's B-17s began to move from the United States to the European theater of operations in November 1943.
 The unit sailed on the on 23 November 1943 and arrived at the Firth of Clyde on 29 November 1943.
 The air echelon moved overseas via southern ferry route in early November 1943.